-As a repository is developed it will become the data store for valuable organizational information assets, and it is imperative that this data is protected and maintained.
-Enterprise Architect has sophisticated tools to ensure the information is protected, including full integration with all the leading Version Control Systems, Baselines that are snapshots of your model that can be taken at important milestones, and Auditing that can track the finest changes to a model.
+As users contribute new content and change existing content, a repository will become a valuable data store of organizational information assets.
+It is imperative that this asset is protected and changes are managed and controlled including being able to revert models back to previous versions or states.
+Enterprise Architect has a number of sophisticated tools to ensure the information is protected, including full integration with all the leading Version Control Systems, Baselines that are snapshots of your model that can be taken at important milestones, and Auditing that can track the finest changes to a model.
 A Project Transfer function helps you to make backups of models without involving information technology personnel.
-There are also Model Validation and Project Integrity Checkers to ensure the repository is maintained with a clean bill of health, and a powerful role based Security System to ensure users can collaborate easily.
+There are also Model Validation and Project Integrity Checkers to ensure the repository is maintained with a clean bill of health, and a powerful role based Security System to ensure users can collaborate easily and sections of the model can be locked to users or groups.